Frank-ZY-Dou/TORE/README.md

 Use `--arch=hrnet-w64` for HRNet-W64 backbone, `--arch=resnet50`  for ResNet50 backbone, and `--arch=efficientnet-b0`  for EfficientNet-b0 backbone.

 ## Contributing
+Note that the mesh quality can be improved by apply a [SMPL parameter regressor](https://github.com/postech-ami/FastMETRO/blob/main/src/modeling/model/smpl_param_regressor.py).

 We welcome contributions and suggestions.